schilkp/ws2812b_spi/README.md

 It is usually beneficially to transmit four empty bytes (0x00) during startup to ensure the data-line starts low.

+Again: Different platforms may need different clock frequencies and clock edge/polarity settings.
+Use an oscilloscope to examine the output waveform and adjust accordingly.

 ## Driver Usage